armijnhemel/devicecode/doc/tui.md

 allows a user to quickly navigate to devices of interest.
 Currently the following extra icons are used:

+* penguin - the device runs Linux by default
+* robot - the device runs Android by default
-* telephone - this indicates that the device is either a (VoIP) phone, (analog) phone gateway or has VoIP functionality
+* telephone - the device is either a (VoIP) phone, (analog) phone gateway or has VoIP functionality

 ## Filtering